clearboxco/findyourhome.io/README.md

 ### In General
 Utilizes AWS S3 as the long-term storage location for unstructured data.

-Images to be used in tasks are stored and fetched from AWS ECR.
+Images to be used in tasks are stored and fetched from the AWS Elastic Container Repository (ECR).

 The AWS Elastic Container Service (ECS) is used to define, schedule, and execute tasks.